 CALL JED DIETRICH, ESQ.
 AND HIS TEAM OF QUALIFIED BUFFALO, NEW YORK PERSONAL INJURY ATTORNEYS AT 716-839-3939 NOW TO OBTAIN THE HELP THAT YOU NEED!

 Colorectal cancer is most commonly found during colonoscopies.
-It is recommended that individuals 45 or even younger get regular colonoscopies, particularly if a genetic or medical history of colorectal cancer is a factor.
+It is recommended that individuals at the age of 45, or starting even younger, get regular colonoscopies, particularly if a genetic or medical history of colorectal cancer is a factor.
 Indications of colorectal cancer can include unintended weight loss, fatigue, blood in the stool, bleeding from the rectum, changes in bowel habits, and cramping.
 If blood starts to appear in the digestive tract, seek medical treatment immediately.
 Bleeding where there should not be blood is never an indication of something good, even if it is not colorectal cancer-related.

 There are numerous treatment options for colorectal cancer.
 The best course of action will depend entirely on the severity and location of the tumor.
 Surgery is the most common treatment for both colon and rectal cancer.
 At the very early stages of colon cancer, polyps can be removed with little lasting damage to the colon.
 When cancer becomes more advanced, a colectomy might be necessary to remove either a part or all of the colon.
 If a tumor is found to be obstructing the colon, or if the cancer has spread to other parts of the body, a doctor might choose a colostomy.
 In this type of surgery, the colon is partially removed and rerouted through an opening in the abdomen called a stoma.
 Waste is then expelled out of the stoma into a colostomy bag, which the patient will have to change.
 Sometimes, surgery results in only a temporary colostomy to allow the body to heal.
 Radiation and chemotherapy can be done in addition to or instead of surgery.